iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > Used to love this app when it first came out.
 It was more affordable for people without insurance or insurance that didn't cover it, $45.
 Now I see they've gone up to $75 and my current insurance doesn't cover any of it.<br> :date: __2020-11-08 20:47:36__

-> I absolutely love my doctor.
-What I DON'T like is that this app screws up appointment availability on a regular basis.
-They were supposed to message my doctor to explain that the app had no available appointments, which is why I couldn't schedule for the following week.
-My doctor never even received the message.
-There are also issues with video quality.<br> :date: __2020-11-05 15:52:37__

 #### 1-star reviews